Skip to content

 If you’re in need of a HELOC, you should know that they’re mostly offered by depository institutions (DIs).

-That represented 96.2% of all HELOC originations reported.
-In other words, practically every HELOC was opened by a bank or a credit union.
+In other words, practically every HELOC was opened by a large bank or a credit union because they keep the lines of credit on their books instead of selling them off after origination.

 This differs from first mortgages, which have been dominated by nonbank lenders over the past several years.

-These nonbank lenders, or non-DIs, accounted for just 4.6% of the HELOC market.
+These nonbank lenders, or non-DIs, including Figure, UWM and Homebridge, accounted for just 3.7% of the HELOC market.
 This number has ticked higher in recent years, but still remains very low.

 It’s unclear if that will change in 2024 and beyond, though these companies are looking to get in on the action by offering HELOCs and home equity loans.

-For example, Rocket Mortgage launched a closed-end home equity loan (HEL) in early August.
+For example, Rocket Mortgage launched a closed-end home equity loan (HEL) in early August of last year.

 Meanwhile, wholesale lender United Wholesale Mortgage (UWM) released three HELOCs, including a standalone and a piggyback.